You will love how quick this crochet towel holder is to make!

 ↓ Pin this pattern for later! ↓

 I absolutely love this design because there is no need to worry about sewing on any buttons!
-Another reason I like this design is because you do not need to wash it over and over since it is not permanently attached to a towel.
+Another reason I like this design is because you do not need to wash the towel ring over and over since it is not permanently attached to a towel.

 Kitchen Towel Holder: